Brianmanden/juultimesedler-tasks/JUULTIMESEDLER-TASKS.md

 # List of tasks for the Project: Juul Timesedler

+## Known problems

+* How to best handle transitioning to a new year ?

 ## Refactor

 * For more flexibility all workers should be able to access and send in their timesheets on all current projects